 A Simplified Example of the Causes of the Financial Crisis.

 A simple example of what caused the financial crisis works like this:

 Deregulation leads to depository banks and investment banks merging.
 These banks are now incentivized by external and internal policy to make more and more home loans.
+They are also able to create more speculative financial instruments to speculate on those loans.
 This causes a housing market boom as loans are doled out while demand for housing rises.

 At the height of the 2006 housing bubble, Joe is given a home loan for $100,000 despite not having a job or good credit.
 Jane, the salesperson, happily take her commission which pleases management, which pleases stockholders, and all this pleases the politicians who care about markets and people.

 The bank trades this soon-to-be bad debt as though it was worth $100,000 plus thirty years of interest via different financial products.
 This included products made by dividing Joe’s bad loan into slices and packaging it with slices of good loans in various salable shares designed for different types of investors.